Written by:

 Legal Louisiana sports betting has been around for decades and the markets expanded when the Louisiana Gaming Control Board taxed local sportsbooks in October 2021.
 Mobile sports betting apps, retail operations, and LA sports betting sites that are regulated overseas are active and legal for residents and tourists.
-With betting regulated by Louisiana, the options are only limited only 55 parishes but the those in all 64 parishes of Louisiana can bet on sports online at our recommended legal sports betting sites like BetOnline.
+With betting regulated by Louisiana, the options are limited to 55 parishes, but those in all 64 parishes of Louisiana can bet on sports online at our recommended legal sports betting sites like BetOnline.

 Is Bovada Legal In Louisiana?